typhonjs-node-npm-scripts/typhonjs-npm-build-test/README.md

 For the latest significant changes please see the [CHANGELOG](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-build-test/blob/master/CHANGELOG.md).

+Please be aware of a 0.5.0 breaking change as [typhonjs-node-esdoc](https://www.npmjs.com/package/typhonjs-node-esdoc) has been removed, so ESDoc is no longer available.
+It is going to be replaced in the next release, `0.6.0`, with TJSDoc (the spiritual successor to ESDoc).

 Please be aware of a 0.2.0 breaking change in [typhonjs-npm-scripts-test-mocha](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/blob/master/CHANGELOG.md#020-2016-06-02)

 ------